Commercial and Residential Glass Installer and Manufacturer Resource

 Laminated glass is created by bonding a polymer interlayer – usually polyvinyl butyral – between at least two glass plies.
 Its composition offers increased integrity against heavy or direct blows.

-While laminated glass isn’t unbreakable, it is shatter-resistant.
+While laminated glass isn’t unbreakable, it is shatterproof glass.
 The plastic interlayer helps hold the glass in place when broken and provides more resistance to breakage.
 An intruder would have more difficulty breaking laminated glass than annealed or tempered glass.

 Laminated glass is often rated for the amount of time it withstands blows before being broken through.
-Laminated glass becomes much harder to break through when made with polycarbonate.
+When made with polycarbonate, laminated glass becomes much harder to break through.

 Learn More

-Glass clad polycarbonate is made by laminating a polycarbonate core between two sheets of glass.
-The core provides the bulk of the strength as it is more attack resistant, as polycarbonate sheets are up to 250 times stronger than traditional glass.
+Glass-clad polycarbonate is made by laminating a polycarbonate core between two sheets of glass.
+The core provides the bulk of the strength, as it is more attack-resistant.
+Polycarbonate sheets are up to 250 times stronger than traditional glass.
 Its shatterproof quality keeps it within the frame when struck by blunt objects.
 This means burglars must work harder to break in and are less likely to succeed.

-Polycarbonate and acrylic sheets are thermoplastics that are often used in place of traditional glass.
+Polycarbonate and acrylic sheets are thermoplastics that are often used instead of traditional glass.
 They offer the clarity of conventional glass and provide far more strength and durability.

 These thermoplastics are commonly used in place of glass to improve security and public safety.
 Polycarbonate – also known as Lexan – is 250x stronger than standard glass, while acrylic – also known as Plexiglass – is 17x stronger.

 While often used interchangeably, these materials are not the same.
-Given its strength, polycarbonate is used for bulletproof windows and in areas where protection from blunt impacts is necessary.
+Given its strength, polycarbonate is unbreakable glass as it is used for bulletproof windows and in areas where protection from blunt impacts is necessary.
 Acrylics are better used in partitions, display cases, and shelving.

 Insulated Glass Units